miqdadasaria/social_welfare_functions/README.md

-# social_welfare_functions
+# Social Welfare Functions Tools

-Social Welfare Function Tools
+Various snippets of code to allow you to calculate social welfare, numerically solve for inequality aversion parameters and calculate relative weights for marginal changes to different parts of the distribution.